ItsReZNuM/ItsReZNuM/README.md

 </p>

 # 💫 About Me:
-Hi, I'm Reza Mohamadnia, Senior Python Developer 🐍
+Hi, I'm Reza Mohamadnia, Mid-leve Python 🐍 & Junior C++ Dev.
 College student at Lorestan University, Iran, passionate about tech and innovation.
 I love building tools that solve real-world problems, from AI to automation, and I'm always exploring new tech stacks!
 When I'm not coding, you might find me editing videos or diving into the latest tech trends. 🚀